Call centre industry in India: Criticism

 Many customers of companies using Indian call centres dislike the practice, partly because of frequent difficulties caused by accent, and partly because of the loss of equivalent employment in their own country.
 There is also the factor mentioned below that many scam telephone calls originate in India and some customers fail to distinguish them from genuine calls from legitimate Indian call centres.
 Consequently, some Western companies have now moved their call centres back to their home country.
 It has become a selling point in advertising for companies to have a home based call centre.

-At the same time there has been a growth in telephone scamming from criminal call centres in India masquerading as legitimate ones of well known companies, usually initiated by a cold call to a potential victim with a claim that there is a problem with their account.
+At the same time there has been a growth in telephone scamming, such as technical support scams, from criminal call centres in India masquerading as legitimate ones of well known companies, usually initiated by a cold call to a potential victim with a claim that there is a problem with their account.
 Some of the agents at the scam call centres have previously worked at legitimate ones, so have been trained in dealing with customers and their plausibility is increased by their knowing the procedures and operations of the legitimate companies.